nuuuwan/news_lk3_data/README.md

 Two individuals involved in a tourism sector in Rumassala, Unawatuna, have been arrested by the Tourist Police in connection with an alleged assault on a group of German nationals.

+Police stated an altercation occurred last night between six German tourists—comprising three couples attending a party at a tourist hotel in Unawatuna—and two Sri Lankan individuals.

+Following the dispute, the German tourists had left the hotel on two motorcycles and a three-wheeler.

+Shortly afterwards, the two Sri Lankans involved in the altercation chased after the tourists in a car, intercepted the vehicles, and assaulted the foreign tourists.

+The assaulted German nationals lodged a complaint with the Unawatuna Tourist Police regarding the incident.

-According to statements given by the German tourists to the Tourist Police, a group of individuals arrived in a motor vehicle and assaulted them after parking their own three-wheeler nearby.
+According to statements given by the German tourists to the Tourist Police, a group of individuals arrived in a motor vehicle and assaulted them.

 The Unawatuna Tourist Police had acted swiftly and arrested the suspects shortly after the incident was reported.

-The suspects have been handed over to the Habaraduwa Police and are scheduled to be produced before court tomorrow (22).

-◼️
+...

 [Data](articles/8d75215f.json)